rkrx/php-streams/README.md

 ### Stream

-The `Stream` is the base-class for a number of other classes.
-Its mail purpose is to give a base type for type-hinting:
+`Stream` is the base-class for a number of other classes.
+Its main purpose is to give a base type for type-hinting:

 ```PHP
 function handleStream(Stream $stream) {